DNN Modularization via Activation-Driven Training: 's Approach

 \subsection{Use Cases for DNN Modularization}

-Although the $n$ modules decomposed from $\mathcal{M}$ contain separate groups of neurons and weights, each outputs only a singular number corresponding to its class.
+\looseness-1 Although the $n$ modules decomposed from $\mathcal{M}$ contain separate groups of neurons and weights, each outputs only a logit (i.e., a scalar) corresponding to its class.
 These modules are not immediately applicable for classification tasks, as a multi-class output vector is needed for determining the most likely class.
-Instead, the modules are intended for collective reuse in different scenarios.
-We detail two such scenarios.
+Instead, the modules are intended for reuse in different scenarios.
+We detail two such scenarios below; additional scenarios are discussed in Section~\ref{sec:discussion}.

-\looseness-1 \textbf{Module reuse:} To reuse the model $\mathcal{M}$ for predicting a subset of $k$ classes ($k < n$), the corresponding $k$ modules need to be used to construct a new model.
-Since these modules are all derived from $\mathcal{M}$, their neurons can be merged layer by layer, similarly to previous work~\cite{cnnsplitter, gradsplitter, mwt}. { Note that reusing modules to compose a new model only utilizes the corresponding sets of neurons and weights connecting them.
-As a result, the output dimensions of the convolutional/FC layers are typically smaller than respective layers in the original model. } The last layer of the composed model generates an $k$-dimensional output vector indicating the scores of $k$ classes, and can thus compute {$k$-class} predictions as the same way as in $\mathcal{M}$.
-Overall, the composed model maintains the same number of layers as $\mathcal{M}$ but with only a fraction of $\mathcal{M}$'s neuron weights, resulting in reduced memory and computation overhead.
+\looseness-1 \textbf{Module Reuse} -- To use the model $\mathcal{M}$ for predicting a subset $k$ of its $n$ classes, the corresponding $k$ modules need to be reused in constructing a new model.
+For example, the two topmost modules in Figure~\ref{fig:approach_overall_workflow} can be composed to create a model $\mathcal{M'}$ that predicts classes $c_1$ and $c_2$.
+Since these modules are all derived from $\mathcal{M}$, their neurons can be merged layer by layer, with each shared neuron (e.g., the gray neurons in Figure~\ref{fig:approach_overall_workflow}) included only once in the new model.
+Since the new model $\mathcal{M'}$ only includes the reused modules' neurons and weights connecting them, the input and output dimensions of the layers are typically smaller than the corresponding layers in the original model.
+The last layer of the composed model $\mathcal{M'}$ generates a $k$-dimensional output logit vector indicating the scores of the selected $k$ classes, and can thus compute {$k$-class} probabilities the same way as in $\mathcal{M}$.
+Overall, the composed model maintains the same number of layers as $\mathcal{M}$ but with a fraction of neuron weights, resulting in reduced memory and computation overhead.

-Essentially, reusing a subset of modules extracted from $\mathcal{M}$ for sub-tasks is straightforward.
-The composed models are expected to \textit{match the accuracy} of the model $\mathcal{M}$ \textit{without} further fine-tuning, for reasons discussed in Sections~\ref{sec:modular_training}~and~\ref{sec:structured_modularization}.
-This is a key contribution of our work and is distinguished from the state-of-the-art during-training modularization approach~\cite{mwt}, which requires fine-tuning for sub-task reuse.
+\looseness-1 Since the modules in this scenario originate from a single DNN, they are expected to naturally function together when combined for a sub-task.
+Therefore, a composed model $\mathcal{M'}$ should {match the accuracy} of the original model $\mathcal{M}$ {without} additional training.
+This is one of the key contributions of our work and is distinguished from the state-of-the-art during-training modularization approach MwT~\cite{mwt}, which requires retraining for sub-task reuse.